-Emperor Tetra (Nematobrycon palmeri), TANK-RAISED SCHOOL!
+Emperor Tetra (Nematobrycon palmeri) - Tank-Raised!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 The Emperor Tetra (Nematobrycon palmeri) is a very attractive shoaling fish for the community aquarium.
 Its distinctive coloration consists of a mostly cream-colored body that is highlighted by a thick horizontal black stripe and yellow edges along its fins.
 Adult males also display a very noticeable purple sheen above their black stripe, especially when competing for the attention of females.
 In addition, adult males have dramatically elongated dorsal and caudal fins, including an extended middle ray that creates a “trident” tail.
-Females are smaller and thicker in size.
-The Emperor Tetra typically breeds in pairs and must be kept in shoals of at least 6-10 fish.
+Females are generally smaller and thicker in size.
+The Emperor Tetra typically breeds in pairs and must be kept in shoals of at least 6 to 10 fish.
 Males will posture and compete for females, but this aggression is not a problem in aquariums with ample space and plenty of décor.

 While not a picky eater, the Emperor Tetra will thrive and remain very colorful on a varied diet of meaty foods.
 High-quality flake food, pellets, and frozen or freeze-dried tubifex and bloodworms will all be readily accepted.

-- Elegant coloration and finnage, especially in males.
+- Elegant coloration and finnage, especially in males

 - Peaceful disposition with fish and peaceful invertebrates